Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 ## Dark mode
 To switch to dark mode, there is a button under the profile page where settings can be changed.
 One of these settings is a button to switch between dark and regular themes.

+## Interaction with the prototype
+To allow users to experience and test the flow of the app, the Prototype tab in Figma is used to link frames and create interactive elements.
+By connecting buttons, menus, and other components to their respective screens or actions, designers can simulate real user interactions, enabling more effective testing and feedback during the design process.